 There can be problems following treatment, however, so it is very important to discuss these first with your specialist.
 This way you can make an informed decision, taking into account the risks and the benefits.
 All operations can in some cases have complications, and you should discuss these with your surgeon before going ahead.
 Hormone treatment also comes with some risks, and your doctor will discuss these with you.
+It is sensible to only take hormone treatment prescribed by your doctor, so you know that it is safe for you personally.
 Problems can mostly be prevented by having regular check-ups.
-These include physical checks (such as blood pressure) and blood tests.
+These vary with the specific treatment but include physical checks (such as blood pressure) and blood tests.
 You can also keep your risks low by living a healthy lifestyle.
 This includes doing regular exercise, keeping your weight in a healthy range, and not smoking.

-People who have gender dysphoria are more likely to have depression, suicidal thoughts and die from suicide.
-So it is very important to take up the counselling or talking treatments you are offered.
+People who have gender dysphoria may be more likely to have depression, have suicidal thoughts and die from suicide.
+So it may be helpful to take up the counselling or talking treatments you are offered.
 If you find yourself feeling low, anxious or stressed, or wishing you were not alive, see your GP.
 They will be able to obtain help for you.

-There are a lot of implications of sex-changing surgery.
+There are a lot of implications of sex reassignment surgery.
 That is, things to think about which will change.
 They can be quite daunting.
-Support groups such as GIRES, below, have some helpful information which may be of aid in tackling this.
+Support groups such as GIRES, as above, have some helpful information which may be of aid in tackling this.